How to build an app. No coding, no developers

 If you’d like to skip straight to how Passion.io can help you build your own coaching app with no developers and no coding, click here.

 Not in the market for a e-learning app?
-Don't worry you can check out our recommended app building platforms for other businesses niches in this article: The 7 best app maker platforms for any business idea
+Don't worry you can check out our recommended app building platforms for other businesses niches in this article: The 22 Best No-Code Tools for Running Your Passion Business

 So how do people usually make apps?
 No ‘how to build an app’ article would be complete without a rundown of the traditional app-building life cycle.